 You can use Jump Start at the beginning of each school year to get back into the swing of writing.

-Here’s how to use Jump Start:
+Here’s how to use Writer’s Workshop Jump Start:

 Step 1: Mini Lesson

-Your Jump Start day will begin with a Mini Lesson, a short lesson about grammar, punctuation, word choice, writing skills and more.
+Your writing day will begin with a Mini Lesson, a short lesson about grammar, punctuation, word choice, expository writing skills and more.
 Mini Lessons appear in sidebars on every page so there are lots to choose from.
 You don’t need to do all of the Mini Lessons in the unit, just pick and choose the ones that look interesting or are skills your kids need to hone!